CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

 - Renaming all input prompts so that the structure of the CLI is consistent throughout the whole program.
 - Changing the arrangement of CLI components sos that it follows a logical and efficient order to reduce the User having to input the same response more than once.

+## Shawn Davison (Shawn Davison on Quercus Contributions):
+My completed UseCase (22-view-courselike-review) was the final file merged onto main.
+It is the implementation for the view course and like review use cases.
+It was created from the progress made in view-course, which was Initally Alexa's Use Case and mine was Banuser.
+However Alexa stopped communicating with our group, and as such, I was forced to abandon my use case, and complete hers.
+In this Use Case there is testing for both View Coruse and Like Review.